gunjyo0817/Web-Canvas/README.md

 ![](https://i.imgur.com/NYWHTdn.png)

-**Click it to select the area and cut, and click the canvas and move this area to the position you want**
+**Click it and drag a rectangle to select this area and cut, and click the canvas and move this area to the position you want**

 * ***Save current state in browser***